polywrap/documentation/docs/building-wrappers/deployment/deploy-arweave.md

 ---
-id: wrappers-cli
+id: deploy-arweave
-title: Deployment using the "wrappers" CLI
+title: Deploying to Arweave
 ---

 ## **Introduction**

-In this 5 step guide,  we'll walk you how to deploy your Polywrapper using the `CLI`. so that other apps could integrate it into their apps!
+In this 5 step guide,  we'll walk you how to deploy your Polywrapper using the `aleph.im`. so that other apps could integrate it into their apps!

 ## **Table of Contents**